ppy/osu-wiki/news/2022-12-15-project-loved-december-2022.md

 date: 2022-12-15 18:00:00 +0000
 ---

-Celebrate Christmas with some festive Loved gifts! 🎄🎁
+Celebrate the holidays with some festive Loved gifts! 🎄🎁

 ![](/wiki/shared/news/banners/project-loved-2.jpg)